 Program Director

-Minerva Chin, Interim Director
+Minerva Chin, Executive Director

-Minerva Chin is one of the founding members of A Place for Kids and currently serves at the Board’s Chair.
-During the mid ‘70’s and early ‘80’s, under her guidance and leadership, the then student collective was institutionalized into a licensed, non-profit full day preschool and after-school center.
-As an educator and as a child of immigrant parents, Minerva's goal is to provide educational and enrichment opportunities for immigrant children to realize their bilingualism, bi-culturalism and to discover their own identities in our diverse world.
+Minerva Chin is one of the founding members of A Place for Kids and served as the Board’s Chair for many years.
+During the mid ‘70’s and ‘80’s, under her guidance and leadership, the then student collective, Asian Children's Underground was renamed and institutionalized into a licensed, 501c3 non-profit full day preschool, after-school and full day summer program.
+She is a community activist, an educator, a child of immigrant parents and the mother of two grown children, Minerva's goal is to provide educational and enrichment opportunities for immigrant children to realize their bilingualism, bi-culturalism and to discover their own identities in our diverse world.
 Minerva was a Head Start teacher for six years and was a public school teacher for over 30 years in Chinatown.
-She received her B.S. in Elementary Education from City College and her M.S. in Early Childhood Education from Bank Street College. |
+She received her B.S. in Elementary Education from City College and her M.S. in Early Childhood Education from Bank Street College.

 Board of Directors